drand/website/docs/blog/2020-08-10-drand-launches-v1.0.md

 We believe that drand can be a foundational Internet core service for randomness, one that everyone online can access and use in the same way as other foundational protocols, like DNS or NTP.

-## Drand reaches v1.0
+## Drand v1.1

-Drand reached v1.0 in July 2020 with many new features and architecture improvements.
+Drand launched v1.0 in July and updgraded to v1.1 in August, rolling out many new features and architecture improvements.
 Chief among them are:

 ### 3 layered architecture